777 (Latto album): Background

 In an interview with Complex, Latto said that she was experimenting with various sounds and genres on the album to showcase her versatility, including pop, R&B, trap, and rhythmic vibes.
 She said that she had started working on it right after her previous album, Queen of da Souf (2020), and recorded the first song from the album in that year.
 She also explained why she chose the title of the album: Seven is God's number, so it just started with that.
 From a younger age, seven has always been my favorite number.
 And then triple—it triumphs 666, or overcomes 666.
 It became a part of my brand when I changed my name to Latto in reference to the lottery and casino, hitting the jackpot is 777.
 But it already had a meaning to me.
 It just somehow aligned with my career.

-About a week before the album was released, she sat down for an interview with The Breakfast Club, in which she claimed that a male artist who is featured on a song from the album tried to engage in sexual activity with her and make it hard for her to clear a sample on it.
-Fans assumed that it was Kodak Black, considering previous comments he had made related to the topic, but he later denied that it was him and Latto also denied that it was 21 Savage.
+About a week before the album was released, she sat down for an interview with The Breakfast Club, in which she claimed that a male artist featured on a song from the album tried to engage in sexual activity with her and make it hard for her to clear a sample.
+Fans assumed that this was Kodak Black, considering previous comments he had made related to the topic, but he later denied that it was him.
+Latto also denied that it was 21 Savage.

 Release and promotion

 Latto announced the album and its release date alongside its cover art on March 14, 2022.
-Just a week later, she revealed the tracklist for her album.
+A week later, she revealed the tracklist for her album.

 Singles

 The lead single of the album, titled "Big Energy", was released on September 24, 2021.

 The second single of the album, titled "Soufside", was released on November 5.

 The third single of the album, titled "Wheelie", featuring a guest appearances from an Atlanta-based rapper 21 Savage, was released on March 11, 2022.

-"Sunshine", featuring a guest appearances from fellow American rappers Lil Wayne and Childish Gambino, impacted US rhythmic contemporary radio as the album's fourth and final single on April 26.
+"Sunshine", featuring guest appearances from fellow American rappers Lil Wayne and Childish Gambino, impacted US rhythmic contemporary radio as the album's fourth and final single on April 26.